Nassau Coliseum: Concerts

 Elvis Presley performed four sold-out concerts at the Nassau Coliseum on June 22, 23 & 24, 1973.
-His last Coliseum appearance was on July 19, 1975.
-Six days following Presley's death, a summer tour was scheduled to begin at the Coliseum on August 22, 1977.
-Tickets for the show have become collectors items.
+His last two Coliseum appearance were on July 19, 1975.
+In 1977, Elvis had been scheduled for an August 22 concert as part of his sixth tour of the year, but he died on August 16, the day before the tour was to start.
+Tickets for the show have become collector's items.
 Several of the songs included on The Beach Boys In Concert album were recorded at The Nassau Coliseum.

 The Beach Boys performed to a sold-out audience on June 14, 1974.
-Their tour promoted the recently released Holland album and featured a set list of recent songs as well as several of their early 60's hits.
+Their tour promoted the recently released Holland album and featured a set list of recent songs as well as several of their early 1960s hits.
 They were joined onstage by Elton John and Paul Simon for the encore performance.

+Joni Mitchell performed at the Coliseum the night of August 28, 1974.

-David Bowie performed a radio broadcast from there during his Isolar Tour, in support of the album Station to Station.
+David Bowie performed a radio broadcast from there during his 1976 Isolar Tour, in support of the album Station to Station.
 A heavily circulated bootleg of the concert saw official release in 2010 as part of the 2010 reissue of the album, and in 2017 as a separate release, Live Nassau Coliseum '76.
 Queen played at the Coliseum on February 6, 1977, during their A Day at the Races Tour.
 The band used footage of their performance of "Tie Your Mother Down" in the song's promotional film.
 They would return on November 19, 1978, on their Jazz Tour.

-Led Zeppelin played three nights at the Nassau Coliseum on their 1975 North American Tour.
-During the second night, February 13, Ronnie Wood of the Faces and The Rolling Stones joined the band for a rousing rendition of "Communication Breakdown."
-High quality soundboard recordings of the band's performances on February 13 and 14 have surfaced on bootlegs.